homemakeremail/homemakeremail/README.md

 - 👋 Hi, I’m @homemakeremail
 - 👀 I’m interested in ...
-App development.
+Coder, and App development.
 - 🌱 I’m currently learning ...
 Sololearn.
 - 💞️ I’m looking to collaborate on ...
 Ehilntwy 3.14 TT
 - 📫 How to reach me ...
 Homemakeremail@gmail.com